-To enter the Rendered View mode, hover the mouse pointer over a comment and click in the gutter or press Control+Alt+Q. The icon turns into .
+To enter the Rendered View mode, hover over a comment and click in the gutter or press Control+Alt+Q. The icon turns into .

 To quit the Rendered View mode, click in the gutter, or select Toggle Rendered View from the context menu of a JSDoc comment, or press Control+Alt+Q.

 To turn on the Rendered View mode for all JSDoc comments in the current file, select Render All Doc Comments from the context menu in the gutter.

 If necessary, select Adjust Font Size from the context menu and change the font size using the slider.